 V. State Privacy Laws

-The CIPP/US exam is comprised of 60 multiple choice items.
-Ten of the multiple choice items are associated with scenarios.
+The CIPP/US exam is comprised of 60 scored multiple choice items and 12 multiple choice non-scored trial items.
+Fourteen of the multiple choice items are associated with scenarios.
 There are no essay questions.
-Each correct answer is worth one point.
+Each non-trial item correct answer is worth one point.

 Congratulations on your decision to pursue the CIPP/US!
 Get started on the road to certification now by selecting and purchasing the items you will need to successfully prepare for and achieve your CIPP/US designation.